-- 81. EFIT and IAFD continue to conduct a weekly case status meeting and track cases at all intervals.
-These meetings identify concerns regarding investigative obstacles, case prioritization and allocation of resources.
-The concerns are addressed with Detectives/Investigators and Supervisors immediately and if necessary, with IAFD Command at the conclusion of the meeting. - 82.
-EFIT Investigators and Supervisors continue to oversee all cases to include review of onsite work, interviews and reporting.
-EFIT is constantly evaluating IAFD Detectives, Investigators, Supervisors and the IAFD Division.
-To that end, EFIT conducts weekly meetings with APD Command Staff, Field Commands and many of the Specialized Units. - 83.
-EFIT continues to utilize the evaluation rubric (previously approved by the IM and DOJ).
+Supervisors and the IAFD Division as a whole.
+To that end, the EFIT Executive Team conducts weekly meetings with APD Command Staff, Field Commands and many of the Specialized Units.

+- 90. The EFIT Executive Team continues to utilize the evaluation rubric (previously approved by the IM and DOJ).
 This is a valuable tool to evaluate IAFD and relevant personnel pursuant to the Amended Stipulated Order, (Doc.
 906 at Para.
 33).
-EFIT implemented this process for each investigation conducted by IAFD and EFIT commencing on or after September 7, 2021.

-- 84. The rubric was updated as of December 1, 2021.
+The EFIT Executive Team implemented this process for each investigation conducted by IAFD and EFIT commencing on or after September 7, 2021. - 91.
+The rubric was updated as of December 1, 2021.
 While it continues to contain approximately forty-five areas where IAFD personnel are evaluated, and closely tracks the Process Narrative, there are now eight enumerated categories where an individual must pass or be considered failing.
-Based on a close review of the process, the EFIT Executive Team added another category that will automatically take a case out of compliance as a result of IAFD's failure to address systemic issues, such as the lack of an investigative plan or failing to collect available evidence.
-The EFIT Executive recently modified the rubric after close consultation with APD. - 85.
-A Detective/Investigator must still attain a 95% proficiency rating, for two consecutive terms, before they are deemed proficient to conduct interviews outside of the presence of an EFIT Investigator. - 86.
-EFIT, while working closely with the senior officers in APD, is pleased to report the establishment of a group of investigators and detectives dedicated to investigating all Level 1 use of force incidents.
-Many of the members who will participate in this newly formed investigatory team were trained by EFIT personnel. - 87.
-EFIT is pleased to report that previously cancelled IAFD supervisory meetings for the entire IAFD department were reinstated upon the arrival of Commander Norris.
-Additionally, a pilot project was approved by the IMT and DOJ that the EFIT Executive Team and IAFD Command established together, to enhance supervision. - 88.
-Pursuant to the Process Narrative, IAFD detectives/investigators are required to develop and follow an investigative plan, to ensure they meet specific deadlines, assist in organization, and ensure the UOF investigation adheres to the process narrative.
-This is used as a self-management control for the Detectives/Investigators, and management control for the
+A Detective/Investigator must still attain a 95% proficiency rating, for two consecutive terms, before they are deemed proficient to conduct interviews outside of the presence of an EFIT Investigator. - 92.
+The EFIT Executive Team is pleased to report that the IAFD supervisory meetings for the entire IAFD department, under Commander Norris' leadership have enhanced communications and captured attendant efficiencies.
+Additionally, a pilot project was approved by the IMT and DOJ that the EFIT Executive Team and IAFD Command established together, to enhance supervision.
+The pilot project was a success and was made a permanent process within IAFD on October 17, 2023. - 93.
+IAFD detectives/investigators are required to develop and follow an investigative plan pursuant to the Process Narrative, to ensure they meet specific deadlines, assist in organization, and ensure the investigation adheres to the process narrative.
+This is used as a selfmanagement control for the Detectives/Investigators, and management control for the Supervisors.
+This responsibility fell on the Investigator/Detective, with Sergeant and EFIT oversight.
+During the pilot project, the investigative plan is now the responsibility of the Supervisor with input from EFIT at the required 72-hour meeting.